 Friday, June 9 - Saturday, June 16 (every day at 5pm)

 Human Scarecrows 2.0by Hanan Benammar / Vandaler Forening

 Human Scarecrows’ series of visual art performances suggested rituals allowing a dialogue with the birds to prevent them from eating the seeds or destroying the field.
 Rather than chasing them away, we aimed to engage in a dialogue and distract them by any means: they were the true spectators.
 All the performances and actions used alternative technologies as a source of power and were activated in between sunsets and sunrises.

 Scarecrows on site were: Ethan Rafal • Det Elektriske Korps • Oslo Apiary & Aviary • ronnie s • WeAreWorms • Daniela Müller, Maria Belic & Per Westerlund • Aksel Høgenhaug • Kimvi Nguyen • Dimitri Lurie and Vera Mokhova

 How do you say flatbread?by Food Studio Collective with Nina Sahraoui

 Lefse, naan, tortilla, cracker, injera, pita, arepa, lavash.
 An awakening of the Bakehouse wood oven, tandoor and takke and a go at rolling out many sorts of flatbreads.

 Sun Deck / Moon Deckby Oslo Apiary & Aviary

 A refocus on Losæter as a contra-productive slow space, over the course of 24 hours, from sunrise 'til sunrise.

-Upon the roof of the Bakehouse, there will be daytime nude sunbathing and an exhibition of towels, and nighttime, sleeping with an exhibition of blankets.
+Upon the roof of the Bakehouse, there was daytime nude sunbathing and an exhibition of towels, and nighttime, sleeping with an exhibition of blankets.